f5devcentral/bigip_automation_examples/bigip/workflow-guides/application-delivery-security/workload/BIG-IP-VS-Config.rst

   Vulnerable Web Application), Mutillidae, and others on an Ubuntu server.

-`Application Installation via Docker on Ubuntu  Step-by-Step Guide <https://github.com/sshajiya/bigip_automation_examples/blob/main/bigip/workflow-guides/application-delivery-security/workload/Download-BIG-IP-Image.rst>`__

   Ensure each application is running on different custom HTTP ports (e.g., 8080, 8081, etc.) to avoid conflicts.

 - Now, on the BIG-IP system, create a virtual server configured with the appropriate node details pointing to the Ubuntu machine hosting the vulnerable apps.